 – Major changes to the management system and processes;

-- Any fatal incidents, serious injuries, occupational disease or legal action by a regulatory authority.
+– Any fatal incidents, serious injuries, occupational disease or breach of regulation necessitating the involvement of the competent regulatory authority.

 4.5 Clients who are granted certification shall:-

-- Conforms to the requirement of GIC when making references to its certification status in any communication media such as in brochures, the internet, advertising and other documents;
+– Conform to the requirement of GIC when making references to its certification status in any communication media such as in brochures, the internet, advertising and other documents;

 – Not to make or allow any misleading statement regarding its certification and do not use or allow the use of a certification document or any part of it in a misleading manner;